 The letters and process referred to below relate to individual consultation where you are proposing to make less than 20 employees redundant in a 90-day period.

-If you are proposing to make 20 or more employees redundant in a 90-day period you will need to engage in collective consultation which is a very prescriptive process that requires the election of employee representatives for consultation, specific information you must provide in writing to the representatives during consultation, with set minimum timescales for consultation of either 30 days or 45 days before any dismissal due to redundancy is confirmed.
+If you are proposing to make 20 or more employees redundant in a 90-day period, you will need to engage in collective consultation, which is a very prescriptive process that requires the election of employee representatives for consultation, specific information you must provide in writing to the representatives during the consultation, with set minimum timescales for consultation of either 30 days or 45 days before any dismissal due to redundancy is confirmed.

 It is strongly advised that you seek expert advice and guidance if you need to engage in collective consultation.

-The announcement can be done via a meeting or over the telephone if employees are working remotely or on furlough, rather than issuing an announcement letter.
+The announcement can be done via a meeting or over the telephone if employees work remotely or on furlough rather than issuing an announcement letter.

-As with any formal procedure, your first step should be to give your employee fair notification of a proposed redundancy exercise and an explanation of the reasons for the proposed redundancies.
+As with any formal procedure, your first step should be to give your employee fair notification of a proposed redundancy exercise and explain the reasons for the proposed redundancies.

-The letter, or announcement, will need to clearly explain that the business is going to make redundancies and that they are one of the employees at risk.
+The job at risk of redundancy letter, or announcement, will need to clearly explain that the business will make redundancies and that they are one of the employees at risk.

-You’ll also need to provide a fair and justified reason as to why redundancies are being proposed, for many businesses at the moment, it may be that the impact of coronavirus has left the business in financial trouble so they have to cut costs or close the business or a particular department down altogether.
+You’ll also need to provide a fair and justified reason for why redundancies are being proposed.
+For many businesses at the moment, it may be that the impact of coronavirus has left the business in financial trouble so they have to cut costs or close the business or a particular department down altogether.